Last Updated on May 9, 2023

 - Employment-based temporary work visas.

-Collectively, the Gulf countries comprise the Gulf Cooperation Council, or the GCC.
-The GCC was formed in the 1970s, and it functions simultaneously as an economic and political union among the member states.
-The GCC has several key initiatives, including developing more trade opportunities for member countries, creating similar economic opportunities among them, facilitating the transfer of information and establishing more security and stability in the region.
+Collectively, the Gulf countries comprise the Gulf Cooperation Council or the GCC.
+The GCC was formed in the 1970s and functions simultaneously as an economic and political union among its member states.
+Member states of the GCC have several key initiatives, including developing more trade opportunities for member countries, creating similar economic opportunities among them, facilitating the transfer of information and establishing more security and stability in the region.

 The GCC allows citizens of its member states to benefit from simplified immigration procedures and requirements or visa-free travel options.
 Qatar also offers citizens of other GCC states to obtain a one-month business visitor visa.